|

 Papers in preparation or submitted for publication,

-unpublished data, and personal communications
+un- published data, and personal communications should

-with manuscript titles if possible.
-Permission must
+manuscript titles if possible.
+Permission must be obtained

-be obtained from persons cited in a personal communication.
+from persons cited in a personal communication. |

-DIGITAL OBJECT IDENTIFIER.
-The Archive of Oncology
+The Archive of Oncology assigns a unique digital ob-

-every article it publishes.
-The DOI initiative is an
+The DOI initiative is an international effort for electronic

-DOI appears on the title page of the article. |
+ers and societies.
+The DOI appears on the title page

-ELECTRONIC SUBMISSION SYSTEM
+SUBMISSION SYSTEM

 Manuscripts should be submitted via Journal's electronic